Ireland’s Data Protection Commissioner asks Facebook to demonstrate that smart glasses’ safeguards for unauthorised image recording are ‘effective’

-The latter capabilities have caused concerns with privacy-oriented groups, particularly considering Facebook’s poor record on data protection.
+The devices’ recording capabilities have caused concerns with privacy-oriented groups, particularly considering Facebook’s poor record on data protection.